 2. Lose weight EASILY with this one simple tip!

-3. I am making dinner, but I have to do it blindfolded!
+3. He’s making dinner, but he has to do it blindfolded!

 4. This is crazy!